TheExpertNoob/Noexes/README.md

 This fork is required for some features of pointersearcher SE.

-To install the sysmodule copy the content of 054e4f4558454000.zip to contents directory of atmosphere.
+To install the sysmodule copy the content of 054e4f4558454000_21.zip to root of the SD card.
 If you have 0100000000000038 from older version you must remove it for the new version to work.

 ## License